 Several tests are available to identify HIV infection:

-Rapid HIV-1/2 antibody detection kits are simple and rapid assays that can provide results within 30 minutes and are useful when a preliminary screening test result is required and in nonclinical settings.
+Rapid HIV-1/2 antibody detection kits provide results within 30 minutes and are most useful as a preliminary screening test in nonclinical settings.
 Several home testing kits are now available.
 Supplemental laboratory-based testing using the algorithm below should confirm all positive results of rapid tests.

 Step 2.
 HIV-1/HIV-2 antibody differentiation immunoassay is performed on all specimens positive by the initial combination screening assay above, in order to differentiate HIV-1 from HIV-2 infection.

 Step 3.
-HIV RNA detection by nucleic acid amplification test (NAT) is the most sensitive test for identifying primary HIV infection and is used to resolve indeterminate results on the HIV-1/HIV-2 antibody differentiation assay above.
-It is also used to follow disease progression by detecting the "viral load."
+HIV RNA detection by nucleic acid amplification test is the most sensitive test for identifying primary HIV infection and is used to resolve indeterminate results on the HIV-1/HIV-2 antibody differentiation assay above.
+It is also used to follow disease progression by detecting the viral load.
 During acute infection, the viral load can be greater than 500,000 copies/mL, but it then falls significantly.

 CD4+ count is used to monitor the progression of HIV infection: the lower the value, the greater the risk for opportunistic infections.
-For example, Pneumocystis jiroveci pneumonia is more likely to occur with a CD4+ count of < 200 cells/μL, while cytomegalovirus infections occur with CD4+ counts < 75 cells/μL.
-Abnormal complete blood count (CBC) is common and may reveal leukopenia, lymphocytosis, thrombocytopenia, and/or anemia.
+For example, Pneumocystis jiroveci pneumonia is more likely to occur with a CD4+ count of < 200 cells/L, while cytomegalovirus infections occur with CD4+ counts < 75 cells/L. Abnormal complete blood count is common and may reveal leukopenia, lymphocytosis, thrombocytopenia, and/or anemia.

 HIV genotyping and phenotyping should be done to assess drug resistance.
 Individuals on antiretroviral therapy can still transmit resistant HIV.